tarowatanabe/expgram/README.rst

 Among ngram compression mentioned in [1]_, we do not implement block-wise compression (or gzip every 8k-byte) for efficiency reason.
-Also, this toolkit implements large scale ngram language model proposed by Goolge [2]_.
+Also, this toolkit implements large scale ngram language model estimation proposed by Goolge [2]_.
-In order to support better rest cost estimation, particulary used in SMT systems, this toolkit also implements better upper bound estimates by correctly estimating lower-order ngram language models [3]_.
+In order to support better rest cost estimation, particulary used in SMT systems, this toolkit also implements better bound scores by correctly estimating lower-order ngram language models [3]_.
 We also supports transducer-like interface motivated by [4]_ for a faster lm score computation.
-Note this toolkit is not called xxxxlm to avoid dependence on particular research institutes.
+Note this toolkit is primarily developed to handle large ngram count data, thus it is not called like xxxlm.

 Quick Start
 -----------